craser/OneBanana/README.md

 OneBanana
 =========

-OneBanana is a JavaScript testing framework built around the idea that testing JavaScript should be as straight-forward as possible.
+OneBanana is a JavaScript testing framework built around the idea that runnning your tests should be easy.
+In other words, it should be a [one-banana problem](http://www.catb.org/jargon/html/O/one-banana-problem.html).

 I typically use it with [PhantomJS](http://phantomjs.org/) (and [runtest.js](https://github.com/craser/OneBanana/blob/master/runtest.js)